-In 1998, that voluntary program - the National Low-Emission Vehicle (NLEV) program - took effect, requiring automakers to sell cars meeting roughly the same standards as the original California LEV program across the country by 2001.
+In 1998, that voluntary program - the National Low-Emission Vehicle (NLEV) program - took effect, requiring automakers to sell cars meeting roughly the same standards as the original LEV program in New Hampshire and other northeastern states by 1999 and across the country by 2001.
 However, the program did not include the ZEV requirement.
 And it came with a promise from the northeastern states that hadn't already adopted LEV that they would not adopt California standards that would take effect before the 2006 model year.